tudor-malene/Easygrid/README.md

 #### Columns section
-The label of each column (displayed in the header ) will be the actual name of the closure.
+The _name_ of each column will be the actual name of the closure.
+The _name_ has multiple implications:
+    - the label can be automatically formed ( see below)
+    - in case there is no property or value setting ( see below ), the _name_ will be used as the column property ( see below)
+    - also you can access the columns using this _name_ ( in case you want to override some properties in the taglib - see below)
+    - the _name_ is also used as the name of the parameters when searching or sorting a column

+- Column Label:
+The label can be defined , but in case it's missing it will be composed automatically using the 'labelFormat' template - defined in Config.groovy.

 - Column Value:
 For each column you have to define the value that will be displayed.